dubilava/multistep/README.md

 # Replication Material

-This repository hosts the data and R codes for the paper "Iterated and Direct Multi-Step Smooth Transition Autoregressive Point and Interval Forecasts of Commodity Prices."
+This repository hosts the data and R codes for the paper "A Comparison of Direct and Iterated Multistep Smooth Transition Autoregressive Methods for Forecasting Commodity Prices."